Wood Rot for Your Raised Garden Plot

 Here’s a small illustration to help get your head into the concept if it’s new to you, and we share these in larger and crisper formatting on the last page as well.

-While anyone can implement hugelkultur methods, it’s especially beneficial for land that may be hard to garden or farm.
-Hugelkultur can be incorporated into virtually any kind of land area, however it’s especially conducive to areas near natural woods for the ready access to the hugelkultur foundation of a wood core.
+These nature-modeled gardening methods can be incorporated into virtually any kind of land area, however it’s especially conducive to areas near natural woods for the ready access to wood and wood debris which is the foundation of a hugel bed.
+Beyond that hugels are especially beneficial for land that may be hard to garden or farm.

 Hügelkultur replicates the natural process of decomposition that occurs on forest floors.
 A natural permaculture approach, it’s especially beneficial for land that is otherwise harder to farm, such as hilly or dry land.